uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

 During a seismic inversion waveform differences, phase shifts, amplitude ratios, and other quantities are calculated from observed and synthetic seismic traces.

-Such `trace attribute` quantities provide important information about how data varies with respect to geographic location, seismic component or particular inversion settings.
+Such `trace attribute` quantities provide important information about how data misfit varies by geographic location and seismic component or with repsect to particular inversion settings.

 Collecting trace attributes